Fallzone

-Fallzone (formerly Seven Wiser) is a four-piece alternative rock band from Jersey City, New Jersey.
+Fallzone (formerly Seven Wiser) is a four-piece American alternative rock band from Jersey City, New Jersey.

 History

 As Seven Wiser

 Seven Wiser was founded in 2002 by producer/songwriter Sandy Thomas, Andrew Sbarra, and frontman Jon Santos who, at the time, used to record demos at a local studio.
 They were signed to Wind-up Records, in which the band released their debut self-titled album in June 2004.
 According to Sound Scan, Seven Wiser has been able to sound scan 10,000 copies of their debut album in the few months with the label.
 Wind-Up dropped the band later that same year.